Neesay/EcosystemSimulator/README.md

 - make buttons for generations, pause play button like: <<  ||  |>  >>
 - bird and worm prey

+Coyote:

+Opportunistic Scavenging:
+In addition to hunting, allow coyotes to scavenge leftover food from carcasses (for instance, if a prey dies from disease, add a chance for a coyote to gain food from the dead prey).
+Alternate Behavior:
+Let coyotes sometimes switch between solitary hunting and small-group tactics (adjusting their breeding probability or movement speed when in a group).
+B. For Prey
+Deer:

+Flight Response:
+In the Deer class, implement a mechanism to “flee” when a predator is detected nearby.
+Use the field’s adjacent location methods to find a cell farther from predators.
+Grazing Behavior:
+Allow deer to spend a turn “grazing,” during which they might slowly regain food points if no predators are nearby.
+Squirrel:

+Erratic Movement:
+Modify the Squirrel class to include more unpredictable movement patterns.
+For example, occasionally choose a random direction (not just adjacent free cell) to simulate quick, erratic jumps.
+Hiding Mechanism:
+Introduce a temporary “hiding” state when predators are detected, causing squirrels to remain in place for one turn to avoid detection.
+Mouse:

+Rapid Reproduction & Hiding:
+Enhance the reproduction rate in the Mouse class under favorable conditions (high food levels).
+Add behavior so that when a predator is nearby, mice increase their movement speed or hide (for example, by moving into a cell with grass that might “camouflage” them).

+for disease
+Variable Impact:
+Implement variations where disease might reduce reproduction probability or slightly alter movement speed for a few turns.

+Seasonal Changes:

+Introduce a “season” variable that changes over time.
+Modify grass growth rates, animal metabolism, or breeding probabilities based on the season (e.g., winter might slow growth and reduce food availability).
+Interactive UI Controls:

+In SimulatorView, add extra UI elements (sliders, buttons, checkboxes) that let the user adjust parameters like simulation speed, breeding probability, or disease spread.
+Consider adding a “Pause/Resume” button.
+Extra: Include a small panel displaying a live graph or statistics about population trends and gene variations.
+Additional Statistics:

+Extend FieldStats to record more detailed information  average gene values per species, frequency of disease outbreaks.
+Display these statistics in the UI or in the report

 Animals
 Wolf       - hunts in packs(pack of 3+) for deers, but hunts squirrels and mice without packs Coyote